department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/QA/Automation.md

 In addition to making sure that the automated tests are functioning well, an engineer writing new tests is also responsible for:

 **All new automated tests**
+- Creating TestRail cases & steps for automated tests (if needed/not currently written)
-- Are recordable in TestRail (preferably automatically, but at least manually)
+- Confirming all test runs for the new automated script can be recorded in TestRail (preferably automatically, but at least manually)
-- Provide artifacts (where necessary per case) for success or failure
+- Ensuring the new cases provide artifacts (where necessary) for success or failure

 **Additional work for RC automated tests**
 - Confirming that the new script follows the manual RC script test steps